 NMETH 529 Database Concepts and Applications in Clinical Informatics (3)

-Introduction to relational database theory and technology from a health informatics perspective.
-Focuses on transactional database theory, architecture, and implementation in a socio-technical context.
-Analyzes database applications used in clinical environments.
+Introduction to relational database theory and technology from a clinical informatics perspective.
+Focuses on transactional database theory, architecture, and implementation in a socio-technical context and analyzes database applications used in clinical environments.
 Introduces knowledge bases and data warehouses.
 Prerequisite: NMETH 528.
 Offered: Sp.

 NMETH 530 Scholarly Proposal Development (4)

 NMETH 533 Appraisal and Translation of Evidence for Practice (5)